 Romans 8 – Walk in the Spirit

 If you are praying for revival, you must understand these 3 chapters of the Bible.
 A prayer warrior must understand that sin in the life of a believer is a hindrance to prayer.
 We must learn that we have been set free from the bondage of sin.
 Last but not least, we must learn how to walk in the Spirit.
-God only hears the prayers of a spirit-filled Christian.
+Living a carnal life can greatly hinder your prayers.
 I hope you will join me as we study sanctification in the book of Romans.